 Honolulu, HI 96813

-How To Obtain Honolulu County Vital Records (Marriage, Divorce, Birth & Death)
+How To Acquire Honolulu County Vital Records (Marriage, Divorce, Birth & Death)

 Death and birth records, like marriage records, are also considered private until 75 years have elapsed since the event was recorded.
 Birth certificates cannot be sourced from any county resources and must be obtained from the State of Hawaii Department of Health – Vital Records Office instead.12